josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️⚔️_the_orientalism_is_mindblowing.md

 (dw he knows the ihra so im sure it sounds just great in public...)

-you dont get stared t by him in private 🤷‍♀️
+(you dont get stared at by him in private 🤷‍♀️)

 i dont know how to record this rn whilst refraining from being more explicit.